Dealing With Anger

 Sometime last month when Dad was away, I had a chance to express to Jeremiah my displeasure with his attitude towards me.
 I asked him to treat me with courtesy.
 Voicing my sentiments worked, for he started addressing me respectfully.

 Last Saturday, we had a disagreement and this time, I got mad.
 I spoke heatedly to him, forcing Dad to intervene.
 Strangely, I felt good about myself for reacting with anger.
-And then I remembered one of the rules of General Colin Powell: "Get mad and then get over it."
+Then I remembered one of the rules of General Colin Powell: "Get mad and then get over it."

-Although the Bible admonishes us not to be quick to get angry, I think to some extent, some anger is good if it stops others from mistreating or taking advantage of us.
+Although the Bible admonishes us not to be quick to react with anger, I think it's good to get angry if it stops others from mistreating or taking advantage of us.
 Such anger is commonly referred to as "righteous anger", the kind that Jesus had when He found people doing business in His Father's temple.

 When it comes to righteous anger, I have come to draw inspiration from honeybees.
 You see, honeybees produce sweet, nutritious honey.
 But if you dare provoke them, they will sting you mercilessly.

-Like honeybees, I also want to be beneficial to others, offering words of hope and encouragement.
-But if someone dares mess with me the way Jeremiah did recently, then they will face my wrath.
+Like honeybees, I want to be of service to others.
+But if someone dares to mess with me, then they will face my wrath.
+I will however strive to deal with misunderstandings in a mature manner before they escalate into something worse.

 RECOMMENDATION: If you've enjoyed the above story on dealing with anger, you might also enjoy another one on "Obeying God's Laws" which I wrote last year.
 Just click on that link in blue to dive straight into the story.